 The Cancer.Net Podcasts series has been awarded a Merit Award in the Digital Health Awards competition, which recognizes high-quality digital health resources for consumers and health professionals.
 The awards are organized by the Health Information Resource Center.
 Learn more about Cancer.Net awards and recognition.

 You may also want to subscribe to Cancer.Net Podcasts, so that new offerings are automatically downloaded to your personal computer as soon as they are available.
-To subscribe, copy-and-paste the link below into software that allows podcast subscriptions, such as iTunes or Juice.
+To subscribe, copy and paste the link below into software that allows podcast subscriptions, such as iTunes.